SHNY Dividend: Yield, Schedule, and What to Expect

 +

 SHNY tracks Seeks 3x (300%) of the daily performance of the price of gold, tracking the SPDR Gold Shares Trust (GLD), which holds physical gold bullion.
-Exposure is reset daily, so the 3x objective applies to a single trading day, not to longer holding periods. and holds names such as .
-The fund collects the dividends those companies pay and passes them to you, minus the 0.95% expense ratio.
+Exposure is reset daily, so the 3x objective applies to a single trading day, not to longer holding periods..
+The fund collects the income those holdings generate and passes it through to you.
+The 0.95% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest SHNY dividends?